The best digital teams build, compose, launch, and iterate faster

 All of these processes take place before any end-user testing.
 Any false assumptions baked into the brief carry through until the launch.
 Lack of customer input or feedback loops within the workflow compound the risk that the final deliverable will fail and the whole process will start over.
 That can mean months of work wasted.

-Screenshot of a presenation slide Design & Content: the consequences of UX theater
+Design & Content: the consequences of UX theater

 This internal-driven process made sense in a print world, where user testing was time-consuming and expensive.
 With digital, your customers are only a few clicks away.
 Opportunities abound in moving from guessing personas to customer segments built from customer data and then to frequently test and update these segments.